Skip to contents

 Axivity UKBiobank csv export of epoch level data dataFormat = "ukbiobank_csv"

-To process these files GGIR loads their content and saves it as GGIR part 1 milestone data, essentially fooling the rest of GGIR to think that GGIR part 1 created the data.
-As will be discussed in chapter 2, GGIR does non-wear detection in two steps: The first step is done in part 1 and the second step is done in part 2.
+To process these files, GGIR loads their content and saves it as GGIR part 1 milestone data, essentially fooling the rest of GGIR to think that GGIR part 1 created them based on raw data input.
+As will be discussed in chapter 3, GGIR does non-wear detection in two steps: The first step is done in part 1 and the second step is done in part 2.
 In relation to externally derived epoch data non-wear is detected by looking for consecutive zeros of one hour (Actiwatch, ActiGraph) or derived from the file (UK Biobank csv).

 2. Choose an appropriate name for the folder, preferable with a reference to the study or project it is related to rather than just ‘data’, because the name of this folder will be used as an identifier of the dataset and integrated in the name of the output folder GGIR creates.